Cultivating an Education

 We use our farm to make an impact, setting and living the example of sustainability and environmental integrity, adopting and evolving the examples set forth by those before us.

 Good Eats in Good Conscience

-Cerridwen provides a variety of vegetables to the campus dining hall, as well as to our Community Supported Agriculture (CSA) members and to the local community at nearby farmers’ markets.
+Cerridwen provides a variety of Vermont-certified organic vegetables to the campus dining hall, as well as to our Community Supported Agriculture (CSA) members and to the local community at nearby farmers’ markets.
 We also practice animal husbandry on the farm, producing raw milk, eggs, pork and beef.
 Unlike large-scale “factory” farming, which takes an anthropocentric view of animals by treating them like machines, we recognize the importance of all the animals that we work with from a systems perspective, whereby everything is equal in value.
-We have Animal Welfare Approved certifications and are working towards more.

 The Next Generation